ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-ca.md

 There are two ways of modifying the PHP motor used by your Web Hosting plan:

-- **Via the OVH Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVH Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel){.external} section of this guide.
+- **Via the OVHcloud Control Panel.** Use the instructions provided in the [Modify the Web Hosting plan configuration via the OVHcloud Control Panel](../modify_your_web_hosting_systems_runtime_environment/#modify-your-web-hosting-plans-configuration-via-the-control-panel) section of this guide.
 To activate the PHP accelerator (PHP-FPM), choose ‘php’ as a motor.
 To deactivate it, choose phpcgi.
 - **Editing the .ovhconfig file.** This method is more technical, and you will need to be connected to your storage space.
-If you would like to modify the **.ovhconfig** file, please refer to our guide to [Configuring the .ovhconfig file on an OVH Web Hosting plan](../configuring-file-ovhconfig/){.external}.
+If you would like to modify the **.ovhconfig** file, please refer to our guide to [Configuring the .ovhconfig file on an OVHcloud Web Hosting plan](../configuring-file-ovhconfig/).

 #### Mode